 Milia are commonly found on the skin of people of all ages.
-They are formed when keratin (a substance produced by the skin) becomes entrapped beneath the outer layer of the skin, forming a tiny cyst.
+They are formed when keratin (a substance produced by the skin) becomes entrapped beneath the outer layer of the skin, forming a tiny cyst (an enclosed lump underneath the skin).
 An individual milium (the singular of milia) is formed at the base of a hair follicle or sweat gland.

 Milia can be categorized as either primary or secondary.
-Primary milia are formed directly from entrapped keratin and are usually found on the faces of infants and adults.
-Secondary milia are also tiny cysts and look similar, but these develop after something clogs the ducts leading to the skin surface, such as after an injury, burn, or blistering of the skin.
+Primary milia are formed directly from entrapped keratin and are usually found on the face of infants or adults.
+Secondary milia look similar, but they develop after something clogs the ducts leading to the skin surface, such as after an injury, burn, or blistering of the skin.

 Who's At Risk?

-Milia can occur in people of all ages, of any ethnicity, and of either sex.
-Milia are so common in newborn babies (occurring in up to 50% of them) that they are considered normal.
+Milia can occur in people of any age, race / ethnicity, or sex.
+Primary milia are especially common in newborns (occurring in up to 50% of newborns).

-Secondary milia may appear in affected skin of people with the following:
+Secondary milia may appear in affected skin of people with:

-- Following skin resurfacing procedures such as dermabrasion or laser resurfacing
+- Skin resurfacing procedures such as dermabrasion or laser resurfacing.

 Signs & Symptoms

-Milia appear as 1-2 mm white-to-yellow, dome-shaped bumps that are not painful or itchy.
+Milia appear as 1-2 mm white-to-yellow, dome-shaped cysts that are not painful or itchy.

 Although milia are found in the outer layers of skin, they are difficult to remove without the proper tools.
 Do not try to remove them at home, as you may leave a scar.

-- Piercing each milium with a sterile lancet or scalpel followed by removal of the cyst material with a tool called a comedone extractor
+- Piercing each milium with a sterile blade or scalpel followed by removal of the keratin with a tool called a comedone extractor

 - Topical retinoid cream such as tretinoin, tazarotene, or adapalene